ajani

 Object Storage

 From the diagram, we can see that the tRPC routes utilize a new S3 bucket, separate from that which stores the files needed for the client.
 This bucket stores all the videos, thumbnails and other user-related file content.
 The bucket is also behind a CDN, and as such, objects in the bucket will be inaccessible if a user tries to retrieve them from the bucket directly.
 Meaning, they must use CDN to fetch all objects.
 The bucket CDN has a special behaviour for objects deemed private.
-Any objects with a prefixed object key of private/ must be retrieved through a signed URL.
-This is a security measure that ensures any objects uploaded in a relationship context stay within that relationship context.
+Any objects with a prefixed object key of private/ must be retrieved through asigned URL.
+This is a security measure that ensures any objects uploaded in a shared user context stay strictly within that isolated context.

 There are further restrictions placed on these signed URLs, such as they expire within an hour.
 There were also some performance improvements made concerning the generation of these URLs.
 Since generating a URL requires an API call to AWS, it would be quite expensive to call the API every time I want a URL even though the generated URL expires in an hour from creation.
 To address that, I simply cached the generated URL for the object key in the Redis cluster and performed a simple cache-hit-miss when attempting to generate the URLs.